monome/docs/docs/modular/teletype/tts3.md

 First `X` gets set to 10.
 In the second line the `ADD` reads `X` and adds 1, returning 11.
 So `X` gets set to 11.
 Push the up arrow to re-execute that last line. `X` is counting up by 1 each time.

 Variables are global-- they keep their value across scripts.
-For example `X` can be changed by script 1 and then read and further manupulated by script 2.
+For example `X` can be changed by script 1 and then read and further manipulated by script 2.

 ~~~
     1: